 A first-year medical student from Yorkshire agreed, stating that “the lad/rugby culture is totally ridiculous and immature.
 I guess it would maybe dissuade some people from joining certain clubs and societies (rugby being the main one) or even from going to uni altogether!”

 One Natural Science student said it was inevitable that peer pressure would influence the behaviour of students, and that men may go along with laddishness simply to avoid being considered uncool if they object.
 The student said he was concerned that belittling behaviour was “now so widespread that it was almost normalised at university.”

 Many men have also been victims of sexual harassment.

 A bioscience student spoke of his experience of being harassed: “I was followed around, stalked almost, by a group of cheerleaders who hung around where I lived and rang me up during the night.
 It was weird and uncomfortable and I didn’t like being singled out.”

 Laura Bates, the author of Everyday Sexism, explores sexist behaviour at universities

 Everyday Sexism abounds with tales of sexist behaviour directed from lecturers, ranging from physical groping, sexual advances and suggestive comments, to degrading remarks about the abilities of the female students.
-“On the first day at Cambridge University, ancient don asked whether I had had to ‘bend over’ to get in,” reported one.
+“On the first day at Cambridge University, an ancient don asked whether I'd had to ‘bend over’ to get in,” reported one.
 Several claimed that male academics simply ignored or else belittled them.
 One was told that “nice young women don’t ‘play with science'.”

 Sexist, misogynist and homophobic attitudes sometimes spill over into sexual harassment, humiliation and occasionally violence.
 In the NUS research one student said: “I don’t know anyone, any of my female friends who haven’t had some kind of encounter that was harassment whether it be verbal or physical since they’ve been at university.”